 MUS-311 ARRANGING AND ORCHESTRATION (4)

-This course equips students with the fundamental techniques and aesthetics of scoring for diverse ensemble types including jazz (small and big band), orchestra, and electroacoustic media.
+This course equips students with the fundamental techniques and aesthetics of scoring for diverse instruments and ensembles, including strings, winds, brass, percussion, and full orchestra.
 Emphasis is placed on score examination, familiarization with current software applications, and creative instrumentation.

 MUS-312 FORM AND ANALYSIS (4)